Compensation for Stress, Depression or Anxiety After an Accident

 Legal and Practical Advice About Psychological Injuries

-The emotional and psychological impacts of an accident can often be diagnosed, treated and shown to be related to the traumatic incident itself through reliable expert evidence.
+The emotional and psychological impacts of an injury can often be diagnosed, treated and shown to be related to the traumatic incident itself through reliable expert evidence.
 Psychological symptoms can also reflect the pain and disability associated with the injuries, or emotional problems of adjustment to a period of diminished physical or cognitive capacity.

 In many cases, our lawyers ask clients to seek help for depression to ensure they receive effective treatment, and also to identify any other mental or emotional problems that are linked to the accident.
 These mental and emotional issues include: